tloimu/Primitive/readme.md

 - constructing buildings
 - map view (rudimentary, now mostly meant for visually checking the generated terrain)
 - sounds from some player actions
+- fire place with fire casting lighting effects
+- rudimentary world map view
+- animals that migrate and can detect and attack player

 Some pictures of the scenery and UI